mhadam/snowplow.wiki-fork/setup-guide/common/Common-configuration.md

 storage:
   versions:
     rdb_shredder: 0.12.0        # Version of the Relational Database Shredding process
+    rdb_loader: 0.12.0          # Version of the Relational Database Loader app
     hadoop_elasticsearch: 0.1.0 # Version of the Hadoop to Elasticsearch copying process
-  download:
-    folder: # Postgres-only config option.
-Where to store the downloaded files.
-Leave blank for Redshift
 monitoring:
   tags: {} # Name-value pairs describing this job
   logging: